Amaranandsr/Host-Files-on-Github/README.md

 * Enter the repository, commit your changes, and press the publish button.

 ---
-## Upload Files to GitHub
-*Click the Upload Files files button and begin uploading files.
-You can drag one or more files from the desktop and then click Commit Changes to publish the files on the web.
-GitHub will accept any file as long as the size is within the 25 MB limit.*

----
-## Direct URLs for GitHub Files
-*After the file has been uploaded to Github, click the filename in the list and you’ll get the file’s URL in the browser’s address.
-Append ?raw=true to the URL and you get a downloadable / embeddable version.*

----
 ## Repository Settings
 **Step 1:**
 *Head over to ["GitHub"](https://github.com/) and create a new repository, or go to an existing one.